Pierre Roland

 Pierre Roland (born Pierre Roland Christy; 14 April 1979 in Bengkulu, Indonesia) is an Indonesian actor.
-He is known as Pierre Roland and is famous for his role as a super hero in a hit TV series "Gerhana" (RCTI,1999-2002).
-He has also appeared on films and other TV series as well as music videos, advertisements (magazines, television, billboards) and as TV presenter.
-His parents are of mixed Indonesian and European ancestry: father is English/Indonesian (Bengkulu) while his mother is Dutch/Indonesian (Javanese/Manadonese).
+He is known for his role as a super hero in a hit TV series Gerhana (RCTI, 1999-2002).
+He has appeared in films, television, music videos, advertisements, and as a television presenter.

-He is also a film producer with his first filmed produced by his own production house, Pilot Project Production, about a Balinese girl who lost her mother in the first Bali Bombing, titled "Angel's Cry".
+He is also a film producer, having produced Angel's Cry for his production house, Pilot Project Production, about a Balinese girl who lost her mother in the first Bali Bombing.
+Roland has appeared in the Indonesian television series Mimpi Manis, alongside Dangdut singer Dewi Persik.